 Milk, Half and Half and/or heavy cream (for New England Style)

 Can of Chopped Tomatoes (or fresh tomatoes for Manhattan Style)

 Thyme (for Manhattan Style)

 Get your soup pot on the stove and crank heat to medium-low.
 Add in the sliced salt pork.
 Let the salt pork fry up for awhile.
-If you don't get much fat rendered from the pork, add a little water to the pan to help.
-Adding some bacon will also help.
-Some batches of salt pork are better than others.
+It takes time to render the fat out of salt pork.
 If you don't use all the salt pork you bought, freeze the rest.
 It freezes well and won't go bad anytime soon.